grafana/loki/docs/sources/configuration/_index.md

 [delete_max_interval: <duration> | default = 0s]

 # Maximum number of tables to compact in parallel.
 While increasing this value,
-# please make sure compactor has enough disk space allocated to be able to store
+# make sure compactor has enough disk space allocated to be able to store
 # and compact as many tables.
 # CLI flag: -boltdb.shipper.compactor.max-compaction-parallelism
 [max_compaction_parallelism: <int> | default = 1]